hapax/hapax.github.io/assets/socks.md

 date:  2020-12-28
 ---

-**December 28, 2020.** *If you have a jumble of $n$ pairs of socks, how many do you need to grab on average before getting a pair?
+**December 28, 2020.** *If you have a jumble pile of socks, how many do you need to draw on average before getting a pair?
 The answer turns out to be surprisingly tricky!*

 #### Searching for socks